 - Nationality: International scholars

-- Eligible Countries: International scholars are eligible to apply for this scholarship program.
+- Eligible Countries: International scholars are eligible to apply for this application program.
 CASBS welcomes international scholars, who must be eligible to come to the Center on a J-1 scholar visa.

 - Entrance Requirements: The ideal candidate for a CASBS fellowship is a highly accomplished academic or thinker (relative to career stage).